This picture is fake news.

 I felt like I was watching the Titanic sinking.

-The boys hit the ground unharmed… and the pumpkin rolled and wobbled on the ground next to them
+The boys hit the ground unharmed… and the pumpkin rolled and wobbled on the ground next to them, as punctuation to what just happened.

-I stood there stunned, and Paul was standing where I told him to.
+I stood there stunned, and Paul was still standing where I told him to.

 This had to be the longest five seconds of my life.